-- Bull trend (prices going up and up where hope turns to optimism which becomes belief and then thrill and finally euphoria as prices reach astronomic levels…) leading to the start of a major…
+- Bull trend: Prices go up and up.
+Hope turns to optimism, which becomes belief and then transforms into thrill and finally euphoria as prices reach astronomic highs.

-- Bear trend (where prices begin to drop and investors are complacent to sell as they think the upwards movement will continue, but then anxiety sets in as prices continue to decline, leading to denial, then panic, anger and depression)… which finally results in the start of new hope as the next bull cycle begins.
+- Bear trend: Prices begin to drop and investors are too complacent to sell, as they think the upward movement will continue.
+But then anxiety sets in as prices continue to decline, leading to denial, panic, anger and depression.

 A full market cycle from boom to bust can take many months or even years.

-The top of the previous boom for cryptocurrency was January 2018 when bitcoin reached a price of $17.000.
+The top of a recent boom for cryptocurrency was January 2018 when Bitcoin reached a price of $17,000.

-The bottom of the bust was December 2018 with a low bitcoin price of around $2.700.
+The bottom of the bust was December 2018 when Bitcoin dropped to about $2,700.

 Visit our Bitcoin price page to see the current price chart for BTC.

-This allows the discerning trader to spot cycles at different time frames (hourly, daily, weekly, monthly) and then take advantage at the right moment by timing entry and exit positions accordingly…
+This fractal dynamic allows the discerning trader to spot cycles at different time frames (hourly, daily, weekly, monthly) and then take advantage at the right moment by timing entry and exit positions accordingly.

-The danger however, is getting drawn into the day to day, hour to hour, even minute to minute volatility of the markets, leading newbie traders to ‘over trade’ based on the heat of the moment…
+The danger is getting drawn into the day-to-day, hour-to-hour, even minute-to-minute volatility of the markets, leading newbie traders to over-trade based on the heat of the moment.

 Avoid Emotional Trading

 Learning technical and fundamental analysis certainly takes some time.
 But it’s not the most difficult part of trading.
-The toughest job that traders have is managing their own emotion and being disciplined enough to follow their own chosen strategy.
+The toughest job that traders have is managing their own emotions and being disciplined enough to follow their strategy instead of emotion-based impulses.

 All traders struggle with emotional trading.
 The temptation to trade is almost overwhelming.
-We can see so much profit potential.
-Coins jumping 5% here, 8% there.
-Then dropping back down again.
-If only we could capture those frequent % moves!
+We see so much profit potential.
+Coins jumping 5% here, 8% there, then dropping back down again.
+If only we could capture those price jumps!

-Analysing trades requires a ton of discipline.
-Most people see some hype about a particular stock or a crypto coin, they see the price is already starting to shoot up and they don’t want to get left behind, so they buy too much at once (often called FOMO: Fear Of Missing Out).. and then … yes, the market cycle reverses and prices start to tumble… and the person either sweats with anxiety until their hopeful position recovers and enters profit again, or they sell for a loss.
+Analyzing trades requires a ton of discipline.
+Most people see some hype about a particular stock or a crypto coin, they see the price is already starting to shoot up, and they don’t want to get left behind, so they buy too much at once.
+FOMO – the fear of missing out – plays a role.
+Then the market cycle reverses and prices start to tumble.
+The trader sweats with anxiety until their hopeful position recovers and enters profit again, or they sell for a loss.

 This is emotion-based trading.
 It is common.
 It is not a good strategy.

-Key to successful trading is to remove the natural emotion of hope, greed, panic, guilt and excitement.
+Effective traders know they must overcome the natural emotions of hope, greed, panic, guilt and excitement.
 Traders are not meant to be gamblers.
 They are meant to be strategic, objective, rational planners.

 Pump and Dump Schemes